BLACK+DECKER EM720CB7 Turntable Motor Replacement — Step-by-Step Guide

 How to Replace the Turntable Motor on a BLACK+DECKER EM720CB7 Microwave

-If your microwave is cooking food unevenly, leaving cold spots in the center of your dish, or you can hear a faint humming noise but the glass plate refuses to rotate, there is a strong chance your turntable motor has failed.
-The BLACK+DECKER EM720CB7 turntable motor is a small but critical component responsible for rotating the glass tray during cooking cycles.
+If your microwave is cooking food unevenly, leaving cold spots in the center of your dish, or you hear a faint humming noise while the glass plate remains still, there’s a strong chance the turntable motor has failed.
+The BLACK+DECKER EM720CB7 turntable motor is a small but essential component that rotates the glass tray during cooking cycles.
 Without it, microwave energy cannot distribute evenly throughout your food, leading to frustrating results and potentially undercooked meals.

 Common symptoms of a failed turntable motor include:

-The good news is that replacing the BLACK+DECKER EM720CB7 turntable motor is a straightforward repair that most homeowners can complete in under an hour with basic tools.
-This guide walks you through every step of the process, from safely preparing your workspace to testing the finished repair.
+The good news is that replacing the BLACK+DECKER EM720CB7 turntable motor is a straightforward repair most homeowners can complete in under an hour using basic tools.
+In this guide, I’ll walk you through every step of the process, from safely preparing your workspace to testing your finished repair.

 Safety Warning — Read Before You Begin

 Working on a microwave requires special precautions that go beyond standard appliance repair.
-Microwaves contain a high-voltage capacitor that can store a lethal electrical charge of 2,000 volts or more — even after the unit has been unplugged from the wall.
-This charge can persist for hours or, in some cases, days.
+Microwaves contain a high-voltage capacitor that can hold a lethal electrical charge of 2,000 volts or more—even after the unit has been unplugged from the wall.
+This charge can linger for hours or, in some cases, days.

 Follow these safety steps without exception:

-- Allow at least 30 to 60 minutes after unplugging before opening any panel — even though the turntable motor repair in this guide does not require accessing the internal high-voltage components, it is a critical habit to establish.
+• Allow at least 30 to 60 minutes after unplugging before opening any panel.
+Even though the turntable motor repair in this guide does not require accessing the internal high-voltage components, it’s a critical habit to establish.

 Tools and Parts Needed